Local schools begin the new year amid national teacher shortage

 Vetter said Light of Christ has a lot to celebrate going into the school year, including growth.
 It was founded in 2012 with just over 1,000 students.

-St. Joseph Catholic Montessori School also begins its academic year on Wednesday.
+St. Joseph Catholic Montessori School also began its academic year on Wednesday.
 The school did not provide information on enrollment.

 Reach Zachary Weiand at 701-250-8244 or zachary.weiand@bismarcktribune.com.